 Different GPS units can be equipped with wireless sharing and Bluetooth connectivity.
 These connections allow GPS units to share routes and waypoints with smartphones and other compatible units.

 More expensive GPS units can include extra sensors such as thermometers, barometric altimeters (take altitude readings) and electric compasses.
 These can be of assistance if you're embarking on a long hike through a potentially challenging terrain or climate.

 Geocaching is a modern form of "treasure" hunting.
 More expensive GPS units may come preloaded with geocache locations.
 These are spots that hikers around the world navigate to in order to find containers called caches or geocaches.
 You can always download these locations onto your GPS unit if they don't come preloaded.

 Even with a GPS unit, you shouldn't leave your map and compass at home.
 While handheld GPS units are at the cutting edge of technology, you never know what might happen on a hike.
 You could easily lose, drop or break your GPS unit, so we recommend keeping a physical map and compass on hand just in case.

-Jacob Stern is a writer for Finder, specialising in consumer comparisons.
-He enjoys putting his words to good use, and can't say no to fish and chips.
+Jacob Stern was a writer for Finder, specialising in consumer comparisons.
 Jacob has a Bachelor of Arts in Communications and a Master of Teaching in Secondary Education from the University of Technology Sydney.

 How likely would you be to recommend finder to a friend or colleague?